Corporate Governance Initiatives

 - Fully understanding that we are involved in business of a highly public nature, we will maintain efforts to enhance our ethical view in our social life and act with a good sense of social being.

 TRIM promotes compliance through the following organization.

 - At present, the Compliance Committee has called on an outside attorney as its special member.

 - In an effort to strengthen its compliance system, TRIM receives advice from outside advisers with regard to the enhancement of internal control.

 - The Compliance Officer is authorized to suspend the execution of actions that conflict with relevant regulations including laws regulations and internal rules.

-TRIM periodically provides training for all of its officers and employees to inform themselves on matters of compliance.
-TRIM has been working on raising awareness of the importance of compliance, such as making training participation compulsory for all officers and employees, and implementing tests to assess their understanding or conducting questionnaires after training sessions.
+TRIM periodically provides training for all of its officers and employees to inform themselves on matters of compliance and ethics.
+TRIM has been working on raising awareness of the importance of compliance and ethics, such as making training participation compulsory for all officers and employees, and implementing tests to assess their understanding or conducting questionnaires after training sessions.

 Prevention of Transactions with Anti-Social Forces

 Neither TRIM nor its officers and employees shall have any relations whatsoever with anti-social activities and anti-social forces that threaten the order and safety of civil society and hamper economic activities.
 Any unjust demand from anti-social forces, including the provision of donations and contributions as well as the provision of money and other articles will be firmly opposed.